US slashes troops, missile batteries from Middle East | DW | 19.06.2021

 However, US President Joe Biden made clear in his meeting with Russian President Vladimir Putin in Geneva this week that those issues persist.

-While Iran remains the US's chief adversary, Trump-era maximum pressure tactics have shifted towards maximum diplomacy under the Biden administration.
+While Iran remains the US's chief adversary, Trump-era maximum pressure tactics have shifted toward maximum diplomacy under the Biden administration.

 Saudi Arabia has also strengthened its own defenses during Yemen's ongoing and devastating war and from attacks by Iran-backed Houthi militias.

-In Iraq, the US moved Patriot antimissile systems into the country in January 2020.
-That month, Iran fired missiles at US troops at the Al Asad base in retaliation for the assassination of Iranian General Qassem Soleimani in a targeted US drone strike at Baghdad International Airport.
+In Iraq, the US moved Patriot anti-missile systems into the country in January 2020.
+That month, Iran fired missiles at US troops at the Ain al-Asad air base in retaliation for the assassination of Iranian General Qassem Soleimani in a targeted US drone strike at Baghdad International Airport.

-The aftermath of the US drone strike at the Baghdad airport which killed Iranian General Qassem Soleimani

 Last year, the US reduced the number of troops in Iraq by half from 5,000 to 2,500.
 Earlier this month, the Pentagon began pulling more troops from Iraq.